felleg/felleg.gitlab.io-backup/content/posts/20240125-cest-quoi-la-vraie-place-ou-ca-va-ca.md

 - Pick an object around you.
 - Try to answer the question: "C'est quoi la vraie place où ça va ça?"

-It`s like a solitaire version of Go, using objects from your home.

-I like this game because it can be played anywhere.
+This potentially interesting solo game can be played anywhere.
+You may use it to practice your thinking.